Home / Recipes / Popular / Bread & Yeast Breads / Pandoro Italian Christmas Cake

 making the dough and kneading

-Form into a dough ball, place it seam side up in a buttered Pandoro Pan, cover and let rise in a draft free not too warm area for 4-5 hours.
+Form into a dough ball, place it seam side up in a buttered Pandoro Pan, cover and let rise in a draft free not too warm area.

 placing the dough in a pandoro pan before and after rising

-Once the dough has risen triple the volume, it should have risen over the top of the pan, bake for about 40 minutes.
+Once the dough has risen triple the volume, it should have risen over the top of the pan, bake.
 Let it sit 30 minutes then remove from pan and place on a wire rack to cool.
 Dust with powdered sugar before serving.

 baked pandoro